Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/01-How background jobs work.md

 :::

 :::info
 The `unit` key is optional, and can be omitted.
-Also, there is an optional `persist` key (not shown above), which contains a boolean describing if the value should be kept in MQTT after the job exits.
+Also, there is an optional `persist` key (not shown above), which contains a boolean describing if the value should be kept in MQTT after the job exits, default `False`.
 :::

-When a class attribute that's present in `published_settings` changes, a MQTT message is published under the topic `pioreactor/{self.unit}/{self.experiment}/{self.job_name}/{attr}` with payload equal to the new value of the attribute.
+When a class' attribute that's present in `published_settings` changes, a MQTT message is published under the topic `pioreactor/{self.unit}/{self.experiment}/{self.job_name}/{attr}` with payload equal to the new value of the attribute.
 This is how the web interface is provided real-time data.

 For updating an attribute, the `BackgroundJob` parent class listens to the MQTT topic:
 ```